pnsingh/TradeManager/README.md

 # TradeManager
-A neat accounting software for PAMM account
+A neat accounting software for a PAMM account